arundhatigurjar/hyperledger-composer-ticketing/README.md

 This is a very simple POC of a ticketing system using hyperledger-composer.

 ## Getting Started
-Follow these instructions to setup the roject on you local.
+Follow these instructions to setup the project on your local.
 All the instructions are for Mac OS X.

 ### Pre-requisites
 Please ensure that you have the following installed before proceeding: